oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_lwc.md

       E.g., $ sfdx scanner:run --target "/some-project/" --severity-threshold 2

-=== We're constantly improving Salesforce Code Analyzer.
+WARNING: We're constantly improving Salesforce Code Analyzer.
 Tell us what you think!
 Give feedback at https://research.net/r/SalesforceCA.
 WARNING: In September 2022, v3.x of the Salesforce Code Analyzer will become the default version,
          and older versions, including your currently installed version, will no longer be supported.
          You can manually update to v3.x earlier for a smoother transition.